How to Add Runtime Enforcement Without Breaking Your Agents

 |---|---|---|---|

 | 1.
-Instrument | 1-2 days | Reservation calls with dry_run: true, no budget state created | Are we sending the right signals? |
+Instrument | 1-2 days | Reservation calls with dry_run: true; no reservation or balance mutation | Are we sending the right signals? |

 | 2.
 Shadow observation | 1-2 weeks | dry_run: true — evaluate but don't block | What would enforcement have done? |